Revelation: Chapter 11

 ---|---|---|---|

-1 | The heavenly sanctuary | Exodus 25:8-9, Hebrews 8:1-2, 5 | Yes, Revelation 11:19, Revelation 15:8 |
+1 | The heavenly sanctuary | Exodus 25:8-9 Hebrews 8:1-2, 5 |

-2 | The tabernacle | Exodus 25-40, plus many other passages | Yes, Exodus 40:33-35 |
+2 | The tabernacle | Exodus 25-40 plus, many other passages |

-3 | Solomon's temple | 2Chronicles 2-5 plus many other passages | Yes, 2Chronicles 5:13-14 |
+3 | Solomon's temple | 2Chronicles 2-5 plus many other passages | Yes 2Chronicles 5:13-14 |

 4 | Zerubbabel's temple | The book of Ezra and other passages | No |

-5 | Herod's temple | Throughout the gospels, Matthew 24:1-2 | No |
+5 | Herod's temple | Throughout the gospels Matthew 24:1-2 |

-6 | The body of Christ | John 2:21, 1Corinthians 6:19 2Corinthians 6:16-18 | The body of Christ is one with Him, John 17:20-23 |
+The body of Christ is one with Him John 17:20-23 |

 7 | The tribulation temple | Revelation 11:1-2 | No |

-8 | The millennial temple | Ezekiel 40-48 | Yes, Ezekiel 48:35 |
+8 | The millennial temple | Ezekiel 40-48 | Yes Ezekiel 48:35 |

 The Tabernacle of Moses: This was the place for worship during the 40 years of wandering in the wilderness, Exodus 40, and in use until the inauguration of Solomon's Temple.

 Solomon's Temple: The construction of this temple by Solomon was a fulfillment of David's desire to build a "house for the LORD" - a desire which he was never to realize in his lifetime, 2Samuel 7:1-29.
-The temple was built after the death of David and dedicated by his son, 1Kings 8:1-66.
-This temple was destroyed by the armies of Nebuchadnezzar at the fall of Jerusalem in 586 BC, Jeremiah.
+The temple was built after the death of David and dedicated by his son, as described in 1 Kings 8:1-66.
+The armies of Nebuchadnezzar destroyed this temple at the fall of Jerusalem in 586 BC, according to Jeremiah.
 32:28-44.

 Zerubbabel's Temple: This is the one under construction during the ministry of the prophet Zechariah.
-It was completed and dedicated in 516 BC, Ezra 6:1-22.
-It was constructed under the direction of Zerubbabel, Ezra 3:1-8, Ezra 4:1-14, who was a descendent of David, I Chronicles 3:19.
-The temple was desecrated in 169 BC by Antiochus Epiphanes.
+It was completed and dedicated in 516 BC, as mentioned in Ezra 6:1-22.
+It was constructed under the direction of Zerubbabel, as mentioned in Ezra 3:1-8 and Ezra 4:1-14, who was a descendant of David, 1Chronicles 3:19.
+The temple was desecrated around 167 BC by Antiochus Epiphanes.

-The Temple of the Body of Christ: Jesus spoke of raising up His temple in three days following its destruction, John 2:21.
+The Temple of the Body of Christ: Jesus spoke of raising His temple in three days following its destruction, John 2:21.
 There is a temple in which the Lord reigns at present.
-According to 1Corinthians 6:19 and 2Corinthians 6:16-18 the present temple of the Lord is the heart of the believers.
+According to 1Corinthians 6:19 and 2Corinthians 6:16-18, the present temple of the Lord is the heart of the believers.
 There the Lord reigns until the day when the Messiah will return and set up his earthly kingdom and the millennial temple.

 The Millennial Temple: This is the temple that is described in detail in Ezekiel 40:1-42:20.
 It is the temple that the prophet Zechariah has in view in Zechariah 6:12-13.
-It will be built by the Messiah Himself, who will rule in it as the righteous Priest-King of His own millennial kingdom, Zechariah 6:13.
+It will be built by the Messiah Himself, who will rule in it as the righteous Priest-King of His millennial kingdom, Zechariah 6:13.
 The sons of Zadok will be assigned the priestly duties, Ezekiel 40:46; Ezekiel 43:19; Ezekiel 44:15; Ezekiel 48:11.
 Several articles present in previous temples will be missing: there will be no veil; there will be no table of showbread as the living Bread will be present; there will be no lamp stands as the Light of the world will be present; there will be no ark of the covenant since the Shekinah Glory will hover over the world.
 The brazen altar of sacrifice will again be used for animal sacrifices.
 During the millennium, millions of children will be born and reared by saved parents who survived the Tribulation.
-In spite of their perfect environment, however, these "kingdom kids" will need the new birth.
+Despite their ideal environment, however, these "kingdom kids" will still need the new birth.
 What object lessons can be used to reach them?
-They will grow up without knowing fear, experiencing pain, witnessing hatred, taking drugs or seeing a jail.
+They will grow up without knowing fear, experiencing pain, witnessing hatred, taking drugs, or seeing a jail.
 The sacrificial system will be restated to function as:

 - A reminder to all of the necessity of the new birth